best steak in london

 blacklock soho

-Where: The City, Covent Garden, Shoreditch, Soho – with Canary Wharf coming soon
+Where: The City, Covent Garden, Shoreditch, Soho and Canary Wharf

 Why: Inspired by traditional chophouses of the 17th century and established to democratise premium steak, Blacklock prides itself on serving prime cuts for considerably less than London’s other beef-centric restaurants.
 It champions native and rare breed meat, working with Cornwall’s oldest butchers, the Warren Family.
 Had a heavy Saturday?
 Blacklock’s Sunday roasts have almost eclipsed the reputation of its steaks.
 Unpretentious, fair-priced fun.